johanjeuring/johanjeuring.github.io/_teaching/languagesandcompilers.md

 location: "Utrecht, The Netherlands"
 ---

 I used to teach the course Languages and Compilers in the Utrecht University Computer Science bachelor program.
+I will teach it again this academic year.